vivekmaru13/anomalib/anomalib/models/fastflow/README.md

-# FASTFLOW: Unsupervised Anomaly Detection and Localization via 2D Normalizing Flows.
+# ⚠️ WiP - FASTFLOW: Unsupervised Anomaly Detection and Localization via 2D Normalizing Flows.

 This is the implementation of the [FASTFLOW-AD](https://arxiv.org/pdf/2111.07677.pdf) paper.